-Children are not allowed to change bus assignments to or from school without a written request submitted to the building administrator prior to the day of the proposed change with confirmation prior from bus company that the commendation can be made.
+Children are not allowed to change bus assignments to or from school without a written request submitted to the building administrator prior to the day of the proposed change with confirmation from the bus company that the change can be accommodated.
 Changes will not be made the day of the request unless it is an emergency situation.
-In the event a family moves within town or a change is required for other reasons during the school year, a request for change in bus stops must be made in writing at least three days prior to the change.
-Any family moving within town must provide proof of their new residence prior to a change in bus being approved.
+In the event a family moves within town or a change is required for other reasons during the school year, a request for a change in bus stops must be made in writing at least three days prior to the change any family moving within town must provide proof of new residence prior to a bus change being approved.
 A change is defined as a student being transported to or from any location other than his/her designated bus stop.
 For a bus change form, please refer to our district website, www.eastwindsork12.org.